robbysiewert/flavor-buddy/cdk-stack/README.md

 $ pip install -r requirements.txt
 ```

 To add libraries or modules for the Lambda functions, add the package and version to lambda_dependencies.txt and run the following command.
-Zip the python directory, rename it lambda_layer, and place the zip file in the folder cdk_stack.
+Zip the python directory, rename it lambda_layer, and place the zip file .

 ```
 $ pip install -r lambda-dependencies.txt -t lambda_layer/python
 ```

+Zip the "python" folder and place in the folder cdk-stack, name the zip file lambda_layer.zip

 At this point you can now synthesize the CloudFormation template for this code.